-mi2g stumbled into security issues in a serious way in mid 1997 when our vertical communities on the web, called lounges, got hacked by a disgruntled anti-Microsoft group.
+mi2g progressed into security issues in a serious way in mid 1997 when our vertical communities on the web, called lounges, got hacked by a disgruntled anti-Microsoft group.
 Our lawlounge was running a debate on Bill Gates.
 In those days, lawlounge ran off Microsoft IIS.

-At any rate some clever clogs got upset with positive comments about Mr Gates made on the bulletin board of the site and they ended up hacking into the system.
+At any rate some clever clogs got upset by positive comments on Mr Gates made on the bulletin board of the site and they ended up hacking into the system.
 The more we tried to protect the IIS application, the more they came back and brought it down over and over again.
 This led to the migration to Linux on Apache at mi2g in late 1997.

-Since then we have become more adept at understanding Linux as time has gone by.
+Since then we have become more adept at understanding Linux as time has gone by and our lounges have migrated to Open Source solutions.
 Over the last four years, the lounges have attracted over 9 million visitors and have demonstrated high reliability during that period.
 We became evangelists of Linux overnight in mid-1998 and have been promoting Open Source, where it succeeds as best of breed, since then.